Teammates

 The PATCH Program celebrates its 12th year at Atrium Health

-Who Should Apply to PATCH CLT?
+Who Should Apply to PATCH Program CLT?
 (Charlotte-Mecklenburg high school students only)

 1. Current CMS high school sophomores (10th graders) or Juniors (11th graders)

-2. Rural and low-resource students and/or first-generation bound college students OR students attending one of the following CMS Title-1 high schools:
+2. Urban, low-resource students and/or first-generation college bound students who also attend one of the following CMS Title I high schools:

 • Central Piedmont Early College